How to Develop an Interesting Character for Your Book

 Try taking a personality test AS your character, and see what kind of person they turn out to be.
 Did you completely make them up, or are they based on someone you know?

-Putting them into the Story
+Putting Them Into the Story

 I'll assume that you will start with the development of your main character.
-After you have a plan of your character's traits, and perhaps drawn a picture of them, you'll have a much clearer idea of how they react when you put them into a situation in your story.
+After you have a plan of your character's traits, and perhaps draw a picture of them, you'll have a much clearer idea of how they react when you put them into a situation in your story.

 Keep in mind that not everything you decide on will necessarily make it into the story itself.
 If your character is allergic to peanuts, but never comes close to eating any, it doesn't mean you've wasted your time decided on this trait.
 You need to know your character like you know a sibling or a friend.